QuentinRa/blog.quentinra.dev/programming-languages/databases/non-relational/document/drivers/mongodb-php.md

 This section is about using [MongoDB](../mongodb.md) in [PHP](/programming-languages/web/php/_general/index.md).

 First, you have to install the PHP extension.
-It can be challenging 😵.

 <details class="details-n">
-<summary>Notes on Linux</summary>
+<summary>Linux</summary>

 You may [follow this tutorial](https://www.php.net/manual/en/mongodb.installation.pecl.php) or [the documentation](https://www.mongodb.com/docs/drivers/php/).